The EMV liability shift has moved to 2020, but the reasons to upgrade now remain unchanged.

 Customers do not trust businesses with their payment information if they are known to be targets for fraudsters.
 It is in your best interest to protect your brand by investing in upgrades now before your customers’ perceptions change.
 Delaying your EMV upgrade puts your site at risk of losing your security-conscious customers to the sites that upgrade now.
 The EMV liability shift has moved out, but the reasons to upgrade remain.

 Forecourt EMV upgrades will require a larger effort than that required inside the store.
 Instead of a single point-of-sale (POS) on the counter, a typical site will have a dozen forecourt payment terminals to upgrade.
 Therefore, as we move closer to the 2020 liability shift, resources will become more and more scarce.
 Sites that wait until the deadline can anticipate long lines for not only obtaining and installing equipment but also for EMV certifications with acquirers.
-To avoid delays and bypass capacity constraint, sites should be upgrading now.
+To avoid delays and bypass capacity constraints, sites should be upgrading now.